{ Adopted in: 1970 }

 (2) A civil wedding should always precede nuptial benediction except in cases established by law, should this be necessary.

-(1) Everyone has the right to lead a life in conformity with human dignity6111.
+Article 23 [Dignity](1) Everyone has the right to lead a life in conformity with human dignity

 (3) These rights include notably: